 - Trains each leg independently, which is useful for identifying and evening out any muscle imbalances you might have

 - Prevents you from rounding your back because one of your legs is placed on the floor, which means it’s useful if you’re training around a back injury

 - Saves you time because you don’t have to load the leg press machine with as many plates to get an effective workout

 One common leg press alternative I don’t recommend is the Smith machine leg press.
 It’s awkward to set up and perform, and it’s likely less effective than doing a Smith machine squat or lunge instead.

-The leg press isn’t officially tracked in the same way that exercises like the squat, deadlift, and bench press are, which means there isn’t an official world record leg press.
+The leg press isn’t tracked by weightlifting federations in the same way that exercises like the squat, deadlift, and bench press are.

-That said, William Cannon set an unofficial leg press world record of 1,120 kilograms (2,470 pounds) for a single unaided rep using both legs in September 2021.
+That said, according to Record Holders Republic, William Cannon set the leg press world record of 1,120 kilograms (2,470 pounds) for a single unaided rep using both legs in September 2021.

 Unless you have a leg press machine, no, you can’t do a “home leg press.”

 That said, there are many good leg exercises you can do at home that train your legs in a similar way to the leg press.

 Check out this article to learn some of the best leg exercises you can do at home with dumbbells, resistance bands, or your body weight: